Skip to content

 What outcomes have families seen?

-Many families share their experiences on social media and for some these can be useful.
-However, no two families have the same personal circumstances, and no two children are the same in terms of the impact of their SMA.
+Many families share their experiences on social media.
+For some these can be useful.
+However, no two families have the same personal circumstances.
+No two children are impacted in the same way by SMA.
 What treatment is most appropriate for them, how they will react and what the outcomes are may vary considerably.

-It’s probably fair to say that, on the whole, families who have chosen treatments and seen positive outcomes post their ‘stories’ publicly, so do talk through what you see on social media with your medical team.
+It is probably fair to say that, on the whole, families who have chosen treatments and seen positive outcomes post their ‘stories’ publicly.
+So do talk through what you see on social media with your medical team.

 Though drug treatments have been life changing, some children remain vulnerable to the potential for life threatening illness and complications.